vjain143/vjain143.github.io/salesforce.md

 4. “What are your salary expectations?”

 Answer:
 My current total compensation at J.P.
-Morgan is around €X, which includes a base salary of €145, a bonus of around €30-40, and benefits.
+Morgan is around €175, which includes a base salary of €145, a bonus of around €30, and benefits.
 However, I’m looking for a role with greater impact and growth potential, which is why I’m exploring opportunities at Salesforce.

 ⸻